Buyer24.ai

 And that's just the labor savings.
 Add:

 • Price savings from competitive quoting.
-If AI-enabled sourcing reduces the tail-spend price premium from 20% to 5% on $5M annual tail spend, that's $750K in annual savings.
+As an illustrative example (not a verified benchmark), if AI-enabled sourcing reduced the tail-spend price premium from 20% to 5% on $5M annual tail spend, that would be $750K in annual savings.

 • Maverick spend reduction.
 When the formal process is fast enough for small purchases, stakeholders actually use it.
 More spend under management means more leverage and better compliance.